pkardas/notes/books/go/notes.md

 garbage, the garbage collector will not find all the garbage during a cycle, slowing down the collector and increasing memory usage.

-Go encourages you to use pointers sparingly.We reduce teh workload of the garbage collector by making sure that as much as possible is stored on the stack.
+Go encourages you to use pointers sparingly.
+We reduce the workload of the garbage collector by making sure that as much as possible is stored on the stack.

 ## Chapter 7: Types, Methods, and Interfaces